top of page

 3. Gently blow against your closed nostrils while keeping your mouth shut

-This method pushes air into the Eustachian tubes, helping to equalize the pressure in your ears.
+This method pushes air into the Eustachian tubes, helping to equalise the pressure in your ears.

 The Toynbee manoeuvre offers a gentle alternative.
 Follow these steps: